Portals of Prayer: Editors

 The Rev. Eric Forss served as editor of Portals of Prayer from 2002 to 2009.
 The Rev. Scot Kinnaman, senior editor at CPH, currently serves as managing editor (2003–present) and editor (2009-present).

 Writing for Portals

 Writers are recruited each year in the Fall from recommendations, invitations made to previous writers, and applications.
-While often members of the LCMS, past authors have been selected from both clergy and lay among Lutherans in the USA, Canada, Australia, and Britain.
+While often members of the LCMS, past authors have been selected from both clergy and lay among Lutherans in the US, Canada, Australia, and Britain.
 Writers are selected based upon their demonstrated ability to write in a clear and engaging style while demonstrating a keen ability to proclaim the Gospel of God's love and mercy in the person and work of Jesus Christ as presented in Holy Scripture and confessed in the Confessions of the Lutheran Church (Book of Concord, 1580).